Israel says it has received another set of human remains from militants in Gaza

 DEIR AL-BALAH, Gaza Strip (AP) — Israel on Tuesday said it received human remains that Palestinian militants handed over to the Red Cross, but it was not immediately clear if they were one of three hostages remaining in the Gaza Strip.

-The office of Prime Minister Benjamin Netanyahu said the remains will be taken for forensics testing and identification.

-The handover is the latest under last month's fragile ceasefire that has held despite mutual accusations of violations.
+The remains were then taken for forensic testing and identification in Tel Aviv.
+The handover is the latest under last month's fragile ceasefire that has held despite accusations by both sides of violations.

 Palestinian Islamic Jihad said it found the remains earlier this week in Nuseirat, a refugee camp in central Gaza.